Megan Walker

 The upgraded facility will feature three key spaces:

 The facility is designed to reflect the values and traditions of community sport, creating a familiar, comfortable and welcoming atmosphere.
 The design concept includes a site-wide masterplan, a consistent palette of materials, and building forms that relate to each other, ensuring a cohesive and aesthetic outcome.
-A future grandstand extension and bridge link between the two buildings has also been designed, enabling Council to easily implement these improvements in the future.
+A future grandstand extension and bridge link between the two buildings has also been designed, enabling the Council to easily implement these improvements in the future.

 The landscape design, developed by DesignInc, includes a welcoming entry forecourt in the centre of the facility with seating, shade trees, low-level planting, and covered BBQ facilities for club use.
 This area is designed to funnel visitors from the street and carpark towards the field, also providing a gathering space with direct access to public amenities, canteen and the grandstand.